MicrochipTech/unicens-linux-daemon/cfg/README.md

 ```

 **5.)
 Working with Sockets**
 A socket represents a way into the INIC or out of the INIC.
-It references the used INIC port and specify how the data shall be formated on that port.
+It references the used INIC port and specify how the data shall be formatted on that port.
 This are the possible Socket types:

 | XML Tag          | Mandatory Attributes                  | Usage                      |